 He said: Social distancing has put the UK economy into free fall.
 In the last two months, we have witnessed the biggest increase in claims for unemployment benefits since records began.

-In the wake of covid-19, there is an urgent need for research into how benefit claimants are navigating a radically changed social security system, particularly without the face-to-face support that many would normally have access to.
+In the wake of COVID-19, there is an urgent need for research into how benefit claimants are navigating a radically changed social security system, particularly without the face-to-face support that many would normally have access to.

-Dr Jo Ingold, Associate Professor of Human Resource Management and Public Policy at Leeds University Business School said: We are thrilled to have been awarded this grant to obtain valuable insights into issues claimants face in the Covid-19 context.
+Dr Jo Ingold, Associate Professor of Human Resource Management and Public Policy at Leeds University Business School said: We are thrilled to have been awarded this grant to obtain valuable insights into issues claimants face in the COVID-19 context.

-It is vital that we better understand the challenges faced, as well as the employment support needs of people post-Covid-19.
+It is vital that we better understand the challenges faced, as well as the employment support needs of people post-COVID-19.
 We look forward to working with our key partners both nationally and in the Leeds city region to provide rapid evidence to inform policy and practice.

-The project will be working with a number of key stakeholders including the Department for Work and Pensions, the Resolution Foundation, Citizens Advice and various local authorities - to identify how local and national stakeholders can best respond to the challenges that covid-19 presents both for the social security system and those seeking access to benefits and employment support.
+The project will be working with a number of key stakeholders including the Department for Work and Pensions, the Resolution Foundation, Citizens Advice and various local authorities - to identify how local and national stakeholders can best respond to the challenges that COVID-19 presents both for the social security system and those seeking access to benefits and employment support.

-Professor Lisa Scullion, Co-Director of the Sustainable Housing & Urban Studies Unit, at the University of Salford, said: The benefits system has been a key part of the coronavirus response, but it is under extraordinary pressure with around 2 million new claims since the start of the pandemic
+Professor Lisa Scullion, Co-Director of the Sustainable Housing & Urban Studies Unit, at the University of Salford, said: The benefits system has been a key part of the coronavirus response, but it is under extraordinary pressure with around two million new claims since the start of the pandemic

 Researchers will seek to provide data on whether claimants are receiving the income they need, when they need it, and how support has been impacted by social distancing measures.

-Please contact the University of Leeds press office via email@example.com
+For media enquiries, please contact the University of Leeds press office via email@example.com